briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-an annual return filed by a taxpayer that has made the election allowed under section 124.27 of the Codified Ordinances and used to determine the tax due under sections 124.27 to 124.41 of the Codified Ordinances must be altered as the result of an adjustment to the taxpayer’s federal income tax return, whether initiated by the taxpayer or the internal revenue service, and such alteration affects the taxpayer’s tax liability under those sections, the taxpayer shall file an amended return with the Tax Commissioner in such form as the Tax Commissioner requires.
+an annual return filed by a taxpayer that has made the election allowed under section 124.27 of the Codified Ordinances and used to determine the tax due under sections 124.27 to 124.41 of the Codified Ordinances must be altered as the result of an adjustment to the taxpayer's federal income tax return, whether initiated by the taxpayer or the internal revenue service, and such alteration affects the taxpayer's tax liability under those sections, the taxpayer shall file an amended return with the Tax Commissioner in such form as the Tax Commissioner requires.
 The amended return shall be filed not later than sixty days after the adjustment is agreed upon or finally determined for federal